 Inter-institutional agreements

-The EU Commission, the EU Parliament and the Council can develop semi-constitutional law by reaching a common agreement, rather than by amending existing treaties.
+The EU Commission, the European Parliament and the Council can develop semi-constitutional law by reaching a common agreement, rather than by amending existing treaties.
 These so-called "inter-institutional" agreements are binding for the contracting institutions.

 Notes